holgerbrandl/holgerbrandl.github.io/_posts/2017-01-06-building-a-gi-to-accession-conversion-rest-service.md

 comments: true
 ---

 Recently, the [NCBI retired ](https://www.ncbi.nlm.nih.gov/news/03-02-2016-phase-out-of-GI-numbers/)the well known GI numbers in favor of the more structured accession numbers.
-To allow users to still convert existing data, they [provide](https://ncbiinsights.ncbi.nlm.nih.gov/2016/12/23/converting-lots-of-gi-numbers-to-accession-version/) a python 40gb lmdb database along with a little python program to extract the data.
-However, since it's rather tedious to pull a 40gb file, and make sure to have all required python dependencies, we would like to wrap this conversion model into a small REST service.
+To allow users to still convert existing data, they [provide](https://ncbiinsights.ncbi.nlm.nih.gov/2016/12/23/converting-lots-of-gi-numbers-to-accession-version/) a  40gb database dump along with a little python program to extract the data.
+However, since it's rather tedious to pull such a massive file, and to make sure to have all required python dependencies, we would like to wrap this conversion model into a small REST service.
+We also  discuss in this post how to integrate this microservice with R, bash and kscript.

 ## Prepare the mapping model